SachiDutta/Drawboard/README.md

 # Drawboard

-> yet another tkinter prject , which is just a normal drawing board consisting of 10 colours , one eraser option to delete all the scribbles from the canvas and also one option to increase or decrease the width of the pointer used to draw on the canvas
+> A tkinter project , which is just a normal drawing board consisting of 10 colours , one eraser option to delete all the scribbles from the canvas and also one option to increase or decrease the width of the pointer used to draw on the canvas

 > the colour box gets highlighted with the brown region around it when selected so no point of confusion here.